ChatGPT PDF Analysis Not Working — File Reads Empty

 1. The PDF is a scan (image only, no text layer)

-Scanned contracts, photographed receipts, ebooks made by stuffing images into PDFs — you can see the letters, but there’s no extractable text stream.
-The parser returns empty, the model has nothing to read.
+Scanned contracts, photographed receipts, ebooks built by stuffing images into a PDF — you can see the letters, but there’s no extractable text stream.
+The parser returns empty.
+This is the case that produces the literal error No text could be extracted from this file.

-How to verify: open the PDF in Preview / Acrobat, Cmd+A to select all, Cmd+C to copy, paste into Notes.
+How to verify: open the PDF in Preview / Acrobat, Cmd+A (Mac) or Ctrl+A (Windows) to select all, copy, paste into Notes or Notepad.

-- Text appears → has a text layer; the issue is elsewhere
+• Text appears → it has a text layer; your issue is elsewhere

-- Blank or garbage → it’s a scan, OCR is required
+• Blank or garbage → it’s a scan, OCR is required (Step 2)

 2. File too large, content gets truncated

-ChatGPT’s official upload limit is ~512 MB (Plus), but the actual extraction budget is bounded by the per-conversation token limit.
-Rough rule: PDFs over 50 pages frequently get truncated mid-way; 100+ pages almost always only get the first 30–40% read.
+ChatGPT’s single-file upload ceiling is 512 MB, but text extraction is bounded by a much tighter token budget (around 2 million tokens of extracted text per file, and your conversation’s overall context, as of June 2026).
+Rough rule: PDFs over 50 pages frequently get truncated mid-way; 100+ pages almost always have only the first 30–40% read.

-When the model didn’t actually see the part you asked about, it’ll say “the file doesn’t contain that” — but it just didn’t reach there.
+When the model never saw the part you asked about, it’ll say “the file doesn’t contain that” — but it just didn’t reach there.

-How to verify: ask “list the file’s table of contents / heading hierarchy.”
+How to verify: ask “List the file’s table of contents / heading hierarchy from start to finish.”
 If only the first few sections appear, it’s truncation.

 3. PDF is encrypted / DRM / copy-restricted

-Password-protected PDFs upload fine, but the parser won’t decrypt them — it just returns “cannot read.”
-Some publisher-DRM ebooks behave the same way.
+Password-protected PDFs upload fine, but the parser won’t decrypt them — it returns “cannot read.”
+Some publisher-DRM ebooks behave the same way even without an open password, because copying is disabled.

-How to verify: open locally and check for a password prompt; or File → Properties → Security to see “password protected” / “copying not allowed.”
+How to verify: open it locally and watch for a password prompt; or check File → Properties → Security for “password protected” / “copying not allowed.”

 4. Bad text encoding / math-heavy / very old PDFs

-How to verify: ask the model to “quote the first paragraph of page 1 verbatim.”
-If you get garbled or missing characters, it’s encoding.
+How to verify: ask the model to “Quote the first paragraph of page 1 verbatim.”
+Garbled or missing characters point to an encoding problem.

 5. Too many files in one conversation

-How to verify: open a new conversation, upload only this PDF.
-If it reads fine, it was the pileup.
+How to verify: open a new conversation and upload only this one PDF.
+If it reads fine, the pileup was the problem.

 Shortest path to fix

-Open in Preview → Cmd+A → Cmd+C → paste into Notes.
+Open in Preview / Acrobat → Cmd+A / Ctrl+A → copy → paste into Notes / Notepad.

-- Text appears → jump to Step 3 (size)
+• Text appears → go to Step 3 (size)

-- Professional: ABBYY FineReader (expensive but the most accurate for mixed-language)
+• Professional: ABBYY FineReader (paid, the most accurate for mixed-language scans)

-Then re-upload the OCR’d file.
-OCR isn’t perfect — long formulas / handwriting / blurry scans may need a .txt export and manual proofread.
+OCR isn’t perfect — long formulas, handwriting, and blurry scans may still need a .txt export and a manual proofread.

 Step 3: Split / compress